 These constructs are restricted to make the language safer.

 - Implicit Conversions: there is only one way to define implicit conversions instead of many, and potentially surprising implicit conversions require a language import.

-- Implied Imports: implicits now require a special form of import, to make the import clearly visible.
+- Delegate Imports: implicits now require a special form of import, to make the import clearly visible.